Medicare GLP-1 Bridge Program Explained: Who Qualifies, What It Costs, and How to Get It

 Start a free GLP-1 medical evaluation on Ro

 FDA-approved Wegovy and Zepbound with licensed physicians, ongoing clinical support, and home delivery.
-Month-to-month — transition to Bridge coverage in July if you qualify.
-Cash-pay path only.
+Month-to-month cash-pay path only.

 What These Medications Actually Do

-The Bridge hasn't launched yet, so there are no Bridge-specific patient outcomes to report.
-But the medications it covers — Wegovy and Zepbound — have been studied extensively, and the clinical evidence is strong.
+The Bridge launched July 1, 2026.
+The medications it covers — Wegovy, Zepbound, and Foundayo — have been studied extensively, and the clinical evidence for the established products is strong.

 - In the pivotal STEP trials, patients taking semaglutide (the active ingredient in Wegovy) lost an average of approximately 15% of their body weight over 68 weeks when combined with diet and exercise, compared to about 2.4% with diet and exercise alone.